ninjaframework/ninja/ninja-core/src/site/markdown/documentation/html_templating/form_parsing.md

 </pre>

 Really simple.
 Ninja maps the post request form parameters directly to the object you specified.
+Primitive types (or their object wrapper types) will be automatically converted and mapped.

 But wait - there is a bit more: You can even render the object directly via "Results.html().render(contact)".